Herb Federation of New Zealand Facebook

 • HFNZ Scholarship is sponsored by the Herb Federation of New Zealand.

 The Scholarship will meet the cost of the fees involved in purchasing the twelve study modules over a maximum three year period.
-If the course is not complete within this time frame, or they otherwise default on their Scholarship requirements, the recipient must repay fees for all modules reveived to date, and forfeits the right to reapply for any Scholarship managed by the HFNZ in the future.
+If the course is not complete within this time frame, or they otherwise default on their Scholarship requirements, the recipient must repay fees for all modules received to date, and forfeits the right to reapply for any Scholarship managed by the HFNZ in the future.

 Who would qualify to be awarded the Study Scholarship

-To be eligible to be awarded either the Study Scholarship, applicants must be financial “Individual Members” of the Herb Federation of New Zealand.
+To be eligible to be awarded the Study Scholarship, applicants must be financial “Individual Members” of the Herb Federation of New Zealand.

 NOTE: An Individual Member of the Herb Federation of New Zealand, is a person who pays a membership subscription directly to the Federation.
 It is not essential that an applicant be a member of a Local Herb Society, but membership and support of a Herb Society if there is one in your area, is desirable.